 A food truck business that is not selling is not generating revenue.
 The small profit margins that many food trucks operate with could mean the complete shutdown of the business.
 If you decide not to go back into business after a disaster, the insurance policy will pay based on the length of time it would have taken to resume operations as quickly as possible.

-Remember that it is your responsibility to report claims quickly, provide all documentation requested and to mitigate your loss by getting your food truck back on the road as soon as possible.
+It is your responsibility to report claims quickly.
+Provide all documentation requested and to mitigate your loss by getting your food truck back on the road as soon as possible.

 Your food truck business should have property insurance on your truck (and your commissary should have it on their property).
 Insurance companies do not offer business income insurance as a standalone policy so make sure you speak with your agent to determine the best way to provide business interruption insurance for your food truck.